 The Office for Equity and Diversity (OED), in conjunction with the Office of Human Resources, is available to provide information and assistance to faculty and staff victims seeking options for changing their work situations, if reasonably available.
 OED can provide information about resources, services, and rights, including the right to be assisted in notifying law enforcement and the right to decline to notify law enforcement.

-500 Lincoln Drive, Room 179-A, Bascom Hall, Madison, WI (608) 263-2378; Fax: (608) 263-5562 Wisconsin Telecommunications Relay Service, dial 7-1-1 http://oed.wisc.edu
+500 Lincoln Drive, Room 179-A, Bascom Hall, Madison, WI (608) 263-2378; Fax: (608) 263-5562 Relay Calls Accepted http://oed.wisc.edu